PythWare/Conception-Engine/README.md

 Back up your game files before using Conception Engine.

-# Controls
+# Controls for Main Hub

-The GUI is intentionally designed to be unique, it doesn't look like a standard GUI app.
+The GUI for the Main Hub is intentionally designed to be unique, it doesn't look like a standard GUI app.

 To move the app around you must use right click on the GUI (the vertical buttons or the title of the app).